propfeds/wtworlds/readme.md

 mess around with vault explosion radii

-upgrade goat horn to dagger?

 dagger change to a rare weapon dropped by an enemy
-- increase damage & durability
+- increase damage & durability & enchantability
+- change normal dagger recipe to one cobble

 push all custom model data back